 Lake Skadar lies partly in Montenengro and partly in Albania.
 The Montenegrin side of Lake Skadar (about 2/3 of it) is a protected national park.
 This makes it a beautiful area to explore on foot.
 You can follow old military trails and enjoy stunning vistas of the lake from the surrounding hillsides.

 As you walk through this area you'll probably encounter wildlife like tortoises and a multitude of bird species.
 Shyer creatures like mongoose and foxes also roam this area.
 Depending on the season you'll also find wild blackberries, strawberries, figs and pomegranates.

 The Waterfalls and Springs of Walnut Valley hike takes you along old, forgotten military trails used by the Ottoman Turks who invaded this area.
 You'll cross over their bridges and pass through deserted woodland as you wind your way through one of Lake Skadar's most beautiful valleys.

 When you get hot you can just jump into the natural spring-fed pools and put your head under waterfalls.

-Along the way you'll stop for lunch at a little eatery high on the hill.
-Here, you'll be able to try organic honey and local wine and brandy too.
+Lunch is at a little eatery high on the hill, where, you can try organic honey and traditional wine and brandy too.